 Simple stick

-Another quick way to cook your pot, is to prop up a stick somehow, and hang your pot from it.
-The stick has to be supported and anchored by something (e.g. logs).
-After a while the stick will burn through however so you have to finish your cooking before that happens.
+Another quick option is to prop up a stick and hang your pot from it.
+The stick needs to be supported and anchored by something sturdy, such as a pair of logs.
+Keep in mind that the stick will eventually burn through, so you’ll need to finish cooking before that happens.

 Tripod